rabbitmq/rabbitmq-website/site/networking.md

 ## <a id="distribution-ipv6" class="anchor" href="#distribution-ipv6">Using IPv6 for Inter-node Communication (and CLI Tools)</a>

-Inter-node communication can be configured to use IPv6 exclusively.
+In addition to [exclusive IPv6 use for client connections](#single-stack-ipv6) for client connections, a node can also be configured to use IPv6 exclusively for inter-node and CLI tool connectivity.

 This requires a bit of configuration of both the inter-node communication protocol (also known as `proto_dist`) via a [runtime flag](/runtime.html) and `epmd` settings.

 On distributions that use systemd, the `epmd.socket` service controls network settings of `epmd`.